 How to Celebrate International Kite Day

-If you aren’t able to be in Gujarat for International Kite Day, however, that does not mean you cannot enjoy it in your own way.
-A great way to do this would be to simply purchase a kite and take it to a nearby park to fly it.
-There is something about a breezy day spent with a kite in hand that is incredibly relaxing, so you will be able to enjoy your day anyway.
-In fact, if you have a child/children, perhaps this would be a great day to spend some quality time together?
-All too often these days parents and children rarely even speak to each other anymore, so preoccupied are both sides with their technological gadgets.
-A small picnic and an afternoon spent outdoors may well be just what you and you son or daughter need to have a talk and laugh together and feel close to each other.
+Even for those who aren’t able to be in Gujarat for International Kite Day, that does not mean they cannot enjoy it in their own way.
+An ideal way to do this would be to simply purchase a kite and take it to a nearby park to fly it.
+There is something about a breezy day spent with a kite in hand that is incredibly relaxing, so most people will be able to enjoy the day anyway.

 Learn How to Make Kites

 Since International Kite Day falls in the middle of winter for those in the northern hemisphere, the weather might not always cooperate for kite-flying purposes.
 Even so, it’s still possible to celebrate the day by preparing for it and learning how to create a kite!
 Make them small or large.
 Even if they can’t be used immediately, they also make great decorations!
 Do a little online search to find out how to make some of these:

 - Diamond Kite

 Whether flat or curved, this is the traditional shape that most people imagine when they think of kites.
 It may also be called an Indian Kite or a Malay Kite.